semenovem/infra/raspberrypi/usage.md

 # printer (didn't do)
-apt-get install printer-driver-all
+apt install printer-driver-all

-#
-sudo raspi-config

 # vnc server, but it seems to come pre-configured
-sudo apt-get update
-sudo apt-get install realvnc-vnc-server vncserver :1
+sudo apt install realvnc-vnc-server vncserver :1